What is a Limited Liability Partnership?

 One of the most significant distinctions between limited corporations and LLPs is the tax treatment.
 Because a limited corporation is wholly independent of the people who work for it, this has tax implications:

-• Corporation Tax is paid on any taxable profits by a limited corporation in its own right.
+• Corporation Tax is paid on any taxable profits by a limited company in its own right.

 • The business income earned by the directors is taxed individually.
 Their source of income could be a wage paid by the company.
 If the board of directors is also a shareholder, they may be entitled to a portion of the company's income in the form of dividends.